Pipe Viewer: Online Manual

 -e, --eta

-Turn the ETA timer on.
-This will attempt to guess, based on current transfer rates and the total data size, how long it will be before completion.
-The countdown is prefixed with "ETA".
+Turn the ETA countdown on.
+This will estimate, based on current transfer rates and the total data size, how long it will be before completion.
+The countdown is prefixed with “ETA”.
 This option will have no effect if the total data size cannot be determined.

 -I, --fineta